 Classes in the RN to BSN Program are structured around the cohort concept so that students admitted at the same time begin and end their program together, pending satisfactory academic progress.
-Classes meet either 100% online or face-to-face one night a week for four hours.
+Classes are offered 100% online.
 The entire program is completed in 3 semesters (12 months/full-time).
 If statistics and ethics were not taken prior to admission, the student will have to take these courses which may extend program completion to 16 months/full-time.